-To describe the last year as “challenging” would be a categorical understatement.
+To describe the last year as challenging would be a categorical understatement.
 Dominated by the coronavirus pandemic, 2020 has profoundly reshaped our world in many ways.
-The accelerated digitalization that ensued inevitably expanded the attack surface, thus the virus has been a catalyst for cyber crime.
+The accelerated digitalization that ensued inevitably expanded the attack surface, thus the virus has been a catalyst for cybercrime.

-COVID-19 versus cyber security
+COVID-19 and static cyber security strategies

 The new age of cyber security stems from increasing dependence on digital infrastructure which offers ample opportunity for malicious attackers to exploit as the digital and physical attack surface grows.
 Emerging technologies such as artificial intelligence, machine learning, and the Internet of Things (IoT) are becoming prevalent in business, and are inevitably tailgated by an abundance of threats.

 The sheer volume of data breaches over the last year reveals how malicious attackers have (and will continue to) capitalized on the lucrative situation.
 In fact, the FBI reports a 400-600% increase in cyber attacks since the beginning of the pandemic – particularly those relating to phishing and ransomware.
 Further, Cyber-related crime is predicted to cost the world a substantial $10.5 trillion annually by 2025.
 Ultimately, with an ever-expanding attack surface and an onslaught of attacks, the need for optimal security is greater than ever.

 5 ways to prepare your cyber security strategy for 2021

 Cyber attacks and data breaches pose immensely damaging consequences for businesses of all sizes both reputationally and financially, and we hear of new cases daily.
 So, CISOs and security leaders must adopt a proactive and robust approach for their company’s survival and longevity.
 But also cyber security needs to be prioritized and should be a central part of boardroom decisions.
 Below is collective advice from our experts to best equip employees, IT teams, and overall security policy in preparation for 2021.